Tape-In Hair Extensions

 Taking care of Tape-in hair extensions

-- POST WASH CARE: You must use a good detangling spray or serum of your choice, again making sure that you don’t apply any product to the bonds themselves.
-This product will help sort out the knots and make it much easier to style your hair.
+Time permits, try to let your hair dry naturally after washing.
+When hair is wet, please dont comb your hair.
+You must use a good detangling spray or serum of your choice, again making sure that you don’t apply any product to the bonds themselves.
+You can also use essential oil or coconut oil when hair are half dry to prevent dryness and tangles.
+This will help sort out the knots and make it much easier to style your hair.

 After detangling, use a good heat protector on your hair before blow-drying.
 Make sure you dry out the extensions especially well (on low heat), to ensure there is no moisture left between the bonds.
 Once the roots are dry, use a hair extensions brush to even out any knots in the hair shaft.
 You may let your hair air dry now, or proceed with styling it using hot tools – all the while avoiding the roots where the bonds sit.

 Brush your hair with a hair extensions hair brush to even out knots, before going to bed.
 Plait it loosely to avoid the formation of knots while you sleep, and last but not the least, sleep on a silk pillow as that also prevents unnecessary entangling of the hair.